-The present study was conducted to determine the current status including general information, feeding, rearing, housing, milking, health management, and milk production in different dairy farms.
-With this view, the empirical data were collected through direct contact with farmers.
-The study was conducted at Bhanga Upazilla in Faridpur district, and two months-long survey was carried out on 20 farms (smallholdings to commercial).Results show that 65% of farm owners rear crossbred and 35% rear indigenous cattle.
-The average body weight per animal was 175 ± 3.5 kg in the study area.
+The present study was conducted to determine the present status including general information, feeding, rearing, housing, milking, health management, and milk production indifferent dairy farms.
+With this view, the empirical data were collected by using a predefined questionnaire.
+The study was conducted at Barura Upazilla in Cumilla district, and two months-long survey was carried out on 17 farms (smallholdings to commercial).
+The data was collected through direct contracts with farmers.
+Results show that 65% offarm owners rearcrossbred and 35% rear indigenous cattle.
+The average body weight was 175 ± 3.5 kg per animal in the study area.
 Daily milk yield/cow/farm was 5.5 ± 0.11 liter for a crossbred animal and 2.38 ± 0.09 liters for an indigenous dairy cow.
-The average amount of concentrate provided 1.92 ± 0.07 kg per cow.
-It was observed that the average roughage amount was 10.18 ± 0.14 kg per cow.
-The housing management was not good.
-There were no different sheds for different ages of anmals.
-The animals of all ages were reared in the same house.
-There were no weaning system, calves were along with their mother.
+The amount of average 1.92 ± 0.07 kg concentrate provided per cow.
+Here observed that the average roughage amount was 10.18 ± 0.14 kg for a per cow.
+Although the dairy cow owners face problems, the study observed that there were potentials, particularly for the small dairyfarmers.